 Aquinas places honoring your country as a virtue and to violate would be a vice.
 Just like our parents give us the gift of our existence, food, shelter, family, faith – all come in some ways by means of the land and our society with citizens of our country.
 Therefore, we honor our parents and country precisely because they point us to God.

 Where patriotism ceases to exist is when rather than the country points to God, the country is itself worshiped as a god.
 The Roman empire did not worship God, they worshiped Caesar and forced its citizens to do such.
 Countries that deny God or force one to rebuke God won’t receive honor.
-This is why Catholicism doesn’t give any reverence or respect to atheistic Communist regimes such as Stalin’s Russia, Hitler’s Germany, Mao’s China, and Pol Pot’s Cambodia (despite Pope Francis’s China deal).
+This is why Catholicism doesn’t give any reverence or respect to atheistic Communist regimes such as Stalin’s Russia, Hitler’s Germany, Mao’s China, and Pol Pot’s Cambodia.

-When it comes to America, our very founding reflects a large pointing finger towards God and not towards a political figure.
+To be sure, the formation of America was not that of a Catholic Monarchy such as Spain in which the moral law is under the jurisdiction of Christ The King.
+However, America’s founding borrowed elements from the Catholic Republic – such as the crucial question on where our human ability comes from.
+When it comes to America, our very founding reflects a large pointing finger towards God and not towards a person and not merely towards a secular political idea.
 As American currency has always declared, “In God We Trust.”
 In other words, the American governing body understands that ultimate ruling power and authority does not come from the government, but from God.
 Under this context, loving our country does not mean we worship our country any more than honoring your parents doesn’t mean you worship them.
 We love and honor our country and parents precisely because they’ve created the environment in which our faith and freedom can flourish.

 While America’s founders were mainly Protestant, the ideals of America are actually more Catholic than we typically think.
 In his book, Catholic Republic, Timothy Gordon gives a convincing argument that the principles outlined in the American founders are deeply Catholic.
 That is, the founding fathers, whether they know it or not, were drawing off Catholic themes echoed by St. Thomas Aquinas.